Title

 This map shows the island's parishes, towns (including the capital of Bridgetown in the island's southwest), forts, roads, and churches, along with geographical features like mountains, forests, and marshlands.
 Although soundings are not included, coastal features are noted extensively, including hazards.
 The left-hand margin includes both latitude and leagues, while the top and bottom margin measure longitude using the Ferro Meridian.

 One notable feature is the inclusion of many coastal forts (fuerte, mostly abbreviated as 'f.'), reflecting the ongoing contestation of the Caribbean between major European powers, particularly the British, French, and Spanish.
 This would be especially important for the Spanish king and his ministers (though the hand-colored border, almost certainly added later by someone other than Lopez, obscures the forts' locations somewhat).
-Although their relations waxed and waned, the British and Spanish were generally at war over the Caribbean for most of the 18th century.
+Although their relations waxed and waned, the British and Spanish were generally at war over the Caribbean for most of the 18th century.Historical Context

-In the mid-17th century, Barbados quickly replaced Hispaniola as the largest sugar-producing colony in the Caribbean and became the most profitable English colony in the Americas by a wide margin.
+By the mid-17th century, Barbados replaced Hispaniola as the largest sugar-producing colony in the Caribbean and became the most profitable English colony in the Americas by a wide margin.
 In 1661, the Parliament of Barbados passed the Barbados Slave Code, the first such Slave Act, which became a model throughout the Americas.
 Though ostensibly meant to prevent especially cruel treatment of slaves, such as wanton killing, the Barbados Slave Code and its imitators codified the status of slaves as chattel property and permitted a range of brutal reprisals for acts of disobedience.

-As with the British Empire as a whole, the slave trade was outlawed in Barbados in 1807 but the institution of slavery continued for nearly thirty years afterwards.
-The intervening years were tense and uncertain, as public opinion and the law were clearly moving towards emancipation, but at a snail's pace.
-In April 1816, a large slave rebellion broke out in Barbados, led by an African-born man named Bussa.
+As with the British Empire as a whole, the slave trade was outlawed in Barbados in 1807, but the institution of slavery continued for nearly thirty years afterward.
+The intervening years were tense and uncertain, as public opinion and the law were moving towards emancipation, but at a snail's pace.
+In April 1816, a slave rebellion broke out in Barbados, led by an African-born ex-slave named Bussa.
 The rebels caught wind of debates over abolition in Britain and were distraught at the slow pace of progress.
-The revolt failed, but, along with uprisings in Guyana and Jamaica, likely accelerated the pace of abolition in the British Empire.
-Bussa is still honored as a national hero and a large statue dedicated to him was built in the capital, Bridgetown, in 1985.
+The revolt failed, but, along with uprisings in Guyana and Jamaica, accelerated the pace of abolition in the British Empire.
+Bussa is honored today as a national hero, and in 1985, a large statue of him was dedicated to Bridgetown.
 Barbados became independent in 1966 and joined the Commonwealth of Nations.
-On New Year's Day, 2022, Barbados severed ties with the British monarchy and became a republic, though it remains in the British Commonwealth.
+On New Year's Day, 2022, Barbados severed ties with the British monarchy and became a republic, though it remains in the British Commonwealth.Publication History and Census

 CartographerS